Meet The Creator: Perry Wilson

 Perry Wilson has dyslexia and vividly remembers struggling in school as a youngster, unable to connect with teachers through conventional methods.
 He could not read with comprehension until he was an adult.

 It was not until he started physically working with math as a carpenter, that his life changed forever.
 Math finally made sense!
 Perry eventually became a master carpenter and used these skills to create the If I Had A Hammer program.

-Perry created Hammer for the visual learner, the conceptual learner, the I’ve-got-to-touch this learner.
+Perry created Hammer for the visual learner, the conceptual learner, the I’ve-got-to-touch-this learner.
 Hammer teaches the BIG picture concepts and the language of math, not just how to get a correct answer.
 Hammer’s goal is to help students understand what the correct answer actually means.

 The New York Times selected If I Had A Hammer as one of the top new educational programs in the country.
-Hammer has worked with over 1,000,000 children in over 30 museums and science centers and 50 colleges and universities.
+Hammer has worked with over 1,000,000 students in over 30 museums and science centers and 50 colleges and universities.